discipleship training school

 Do you have DTS for families?

 Yes!
 We love having families in missions.
-If you are wanting to do DTS as a family then please apply for our All Generations elective on our July DTS Quarter.
+If you are wanting to do DTS as a family then please contact us and we would love to chat!
 There will be lots to talk about, depending on the size of your family, ages of your children and heart for missions.
 We would encourage you to apply first and we will journey with you through your application.

 At this point we do not have a specific family DTS cost, each spouse pays the full DTS fees.
 Food and accommodation is discounted for children.

 How old do you have to be for DTS?